-Before joining FSG, Ebele served as a middle school math teacher with the Teach for America corps in Chicago and, as a 2014 Leadership Fellow, he worked alongside fellow corps members and local community leaders to develop a value-based theory of change to address persistent barriers to quality educational outcomes for children across the city.
-Ebele has work experience as a consultant with the World Health Organization.
-He developed a series of impact stories for the WHO’s Implementation Research Platform and supported the launch of the WHO’s Global Observatory on Health Research & Development.
-He also led a landscape mapping exercise on the engagement of drug shops and pharmacies as points of health care service delivery within a partnership between the Alliance for Health Policy & Systems Research (AHPSR), USAID, PATH, and FHI 360.
+Before joining FSG, Ebele served as a middle school math teacher with the Teach for America corps in Chicago.
+Outside of the classroom, Ebele engaged in a leadership fellowship focused on developing a value-based theory of change with local community leaders to address persistent barriers to quality educational outcomes for children across the city.
+Ebele also worked as a consultant with the World Health Organization (WHO) where he supported projects across the WHO’s Implementation Research Platform, Global Observatory on Health Research & Development, and Alliance for Health Policy & Systems Research.

 - Harvard University, AB in History of Medicine & Global Health Policy